LoD-Loc v3: Generalized Aerial Localization in Dense Cities using Instance Silhouette Alignment¶

 Highlights & Insights¶

-- LoD city models as localization base maps: Compared to SfM point clouds, LoD models are extremely lightweight (geometric shells only), have been constructed at scale across many countries, and offer substantial practical application potential.
+- Potential of LoD models as localization maps: Compared to SfM point clouds, LoD models are extremely lightweight and globally available.

 Limitations & Future Work¶

-- Instance segmentation may fail under extreme adverse weather conditions.
+- Instance segmentation may fail in extreme weather conditions.

-- The coarse-to-fine two-stage search is computationally limited in very large search spaces.
+- Coarse-fine search efficiency is limited in extremely large search spaces.

 Related Work & Insights¶